QR2.1.1 The Quantum Network

 QR1.6.2 The Foundations of Physical Realism

-Modern science began when Aristotle concluded that for all practical purposes, physical events have physical causes, and now it argues that matter, energy, space, and time is all there is.
-This belief in physical reality assumes it is conserved, continuous, complete, and fundamental.
-But lately cracks have appeared in these foundations that require theoretical patches, lest they collapse:
+Modern science began when Aristotle concluded that, for all practical purposes, physical events have physical causes.
+Physics today now argues that physical reality, defined as matter and energy in space and time, is all there is.
+Physical reality is said to be conserved, continuous, complete, and fundamental, but lately cracks have appeared in these foundations that required theoretical patches, as follows:

 1. Conserved.
 If physical reality is all there is, it must be conserved in total.
 Parts of it can transform, as water turns into vapor, but the total must be in an eternal steady state.
 Unfortunately, big bang theory cracked this pillar last century, as what suddenly began isn’t eternal.
 One patch used to cover this fault is the speculation that a big crunch will follow the big bang, in an ongoing oscillation that is in effect a steady state.